-Monthly reports on the growth and characteristics of HIV-1 transmission clusters (hotspots) are generated by our laboratory and distributed to public health officers and also posted here.
-The results of this study have a direct impact on the clinical care of HIV-1-infected patients in Cyprus and further advance the implementation of HIV-1 treatment-as-prevention strategies and other intervention strategies to interrupt the spread of HIV-1 transmission in Cyprus.
+Monthly reports on the growth and characteristics of HIV-1 transmission clusters (molecular clusters) are generated by our laboratory and distributed to public health officers and also posted below.
+The results of this study have a direct impact on the clinical care of HIV-1-infected patients in Cyprus and further advance the implementation of HIV-1 strategies such as treatment-as-prevention and pre-exposure prophylaxis (PrEP) to interrupt the spread of HIV-1 transmission in Cyprus.

 The study was approved by and is in accordance with the guidelines and regulations of the Cyprus National Bioethics Committee and the Office of the Commissioner for Personal Data Protection in Cyprus, and in accordance with the written consent of all participating study subjects.
 Study subjects are presented by a unique laboratory number to protect anonymity.

 The monthly reports documenting the HIV-1 transmission hotspots (molecular clusters) in Cyprus are available below: